If you receive an MBA interview invite from an M7 business school, it’s a clear signal the school believes in your potential.

 6. Maximize the advantages of this year’s virtual format.

-As mentioned, the vast majority of MBA admissions interviews appear to be virtual this fall.
+As mentioned, the vast majority of M7 MBA programs appear to be doing virtual admissions interviews this fall.
 And while that may seem like a disadvantage – especially for the extroverts among us – a big upside to interviewing from your own space is that you can create the conditions to feel more relaxed.
 As Fortuna’s Karen Hamou cites in What to Wear for the Virtual MBA Interview, this includes embracing “mullet dressing” with gusto (business on top, party on the bottom).
 Awkward as it may be to wear a suit jacket in your living room, no one has to know you’re also wearing fuzzy slippers or essential oils.

 There are special considerations you want to address in advance, such as lighting, sound, Internet connection and potential technology concerns.
 Do a test call with your coach or a friend to work out any technical issues ahead of the interview, ensuring your audio is excellent and your connection is flawless.